Pharo-XP-Tools/phex-data-dispatcher/README.md

 ## Prerequisites

 Before being started its requires a JSON file named "redirections.json" at the root of the image directory.
-This file must declare the redirections to apply as shown by the following example:
+This file must declare the redirections to apply, as shown by the following example:

 ```
 {